 Joint Efforts with Labor Unions

-We respect the right to collective bargaining and freedom of association.
+We respect the rights to collective bargaining and freedom of association of employees.
 Mitsui & Co. and the Mitsui Labor Union, which was established in 1962, hold a shared understanding of the societal mission of Mitsui.
 Both parties respect each other's positions, and work toward the sound development of the company and society and toward the improvement of the social, economic, and cultural status of union members.
 Accordingly in May 2015, a union shop agreement was concluded.
-As of March 31, 2019, the number of union members stood at 4,553 (representing an 85.0% participation ratio).
+As of March 31, 2020, the number of union members stood at 4,378 (representing an 83.1% participation ratio).

 Discussions with the Labor Union

 We share various issues with the labor union and actively engage in discussions, with the aim of creating an environment in which every employee can continue working with energy and motivation, and in which both employees and the company achieve continual growth.
 In the fiscal year ended March 2020, Mitsui engaged in multi-layered discussions with the union on a wide range of topics, including human resource management systems, salaries and bonuses, work–style innovation, training, and occupational health and safety.
 We introduce those systems and measures on the basis of the labor-management agreement.
 In determining salaries and bonuses, we comply with the laws and regulations of each country/region where we engage in business, ensure a living wage that exceeds the minimum wage, and promote creation of a good working environment for every employee.